Nazism and the Rise of Hitler

 This is one of the most important topics covered under Nazism and the Rise of Hitler.
 This topic describes the early life of Adolf Hitler and how he came into power and became the name he is known for.
 Go through these important pointers to understand it in detail:

 • In 1919, he joined a small communist party named the German Workers Party.
-He soon took hold over the party and renamed it as National Socialist German Workers; later called the Nazi party.
+He soon took hold of the party and renamed it as National Socialist German Workers; later called the Nazi Party.

 • Bavaria was the first target of Hitler and planned to seize it.
 He launched an attack in 1923 but failed.
 After 1929, the whole economic crisis was tearing apart the middle-class families of Germany.

-• He sidelined the parliament by his powers and rule by decree.
+• He sidelined the parliament by his powers and ruled by decree.
 All other political parties and trade unions were disbanded forcefully, only the Nazi party remained.

 Reconstruction

-As Hitler came into power, he brought drastic changes in.
+As Hitler came into power, he brought drastic changes.
 The most important changes brought forward during Nazism and the Rise of Hitler are mentioned below:

 • When Japan bombed Pearl Harbor, a US naval base, the USA had to reluctantly enter the war.